Cray-HPE/docs-csm/install/configure_administrative_access.md

       The Olympus hardware (NodeBMCs, ChassisBMCs, RouterBMCs) needs to have recovery firmware loaded to the cray-tftp server in case the BMC loses its firmware.
 The BMCs are configured to load a recovery firmware from a TFTP server.
 This procedure does not modify any BMC firmware, but only stages the firmware on the TFTP server for download in the event it is needed.

-      This step requires the CMS software, Cray CLI, and HPC Firmware Pack (HFP) to be installed.
-If these are not currently installed, this step will need to be skipped and run later in the install process.
+      This step requires the CSM software, Cray CLI, and HPC Firmware Pack (HFP) to be installed.
+      If these are not currently installed, then this step will need to be skipped and run later in the install process.

       See [Load Olympus BMC Recovery Firmware into TFTP server](../operations/firmware/Upload_Olympus_BMC_Recovery_Firmware_into_TFTP_Server.md)
    <a name="next-topic"></a>